This post may contain affiliate links. Please read our disclosure policy.

 RELATED: Single Serving Comfort Food Recipes

-1. Cut a large russet potato into thick strips.
-You do this by first cutting the potato in half, then cut each half in half.
-Slice each half into 2-4 potato strips, depending on the size of your potato.
+1. Prepare the Potato: Start by slicing a large russet potato into thick strips.
+First, cut the potato in half lengthwise, then slice each half again, creating quarters.
+Finally, cut each quarter into 2-4 strips, depending on how large your potato is.

 RELATED: 40 Easy Recipes For College Students